Cycling in Bristol

 Take the opportunity to see the sights of Bristol by bike.
 Cycle the City offers fun and fascinating bicycle tours and packages on vintage bikes from Central Bristol.
 Discover the River Avon, Harbour, Bristol's hidden ale houses and even enjoy a picnic on their cycle tours.

 Looking for something with a little more adrenalin?
 The Avon Timberland cycling trail starting at Ashton Court is a great option for mountain bikers of all abilities where you can go wild, without damaging environmentally sensitive areas.

 If you arrive in Bristol without two wheels then you can hire one, and we have plenty of choice.
+Webbs Cycle Shop are a great company that predominately sell and hire bikes but they also offer a ‘custom hire service’ which is aimed at groups (families, corporate and hen/stag).
+They deliver bikes to people and can pick them up from anywhere in Bristol.
 Cycle the City offer beautiful vintage bikes for you to borrow and cycle enthusiasts and those getting to grips with cycling can also hire bikes from Pedal Progression in the beautiful and green Ashton Court Estate.
 They offer hire, accessories, repairs and bike skills coaching.

 If convenience is more your thing, First Great Western have introduced a Brompton folding bike hire scheme, Brompton Dock, for travellers arriving at Bristol Temple Meads railway station.

 You can also hire from Jake's Bike's, Bristol Cycle Shack, Bristol Bike Project and Blackboy Hill Cycles.

 If you are looking for some maps, route planners, accommodation and ideas for a cycle trip in Bristol and it's surrounding areas, here are the must-see websites for cyclists.